-Early Hearing Detection and Intervention Program (EHDI)
+Announcement: Early Hearing Detection and Intervention Program 2025 Notice of Proposed Rulemaking

-Oregon Early Hearing and Detection Program
+Oregon Early Hearing Detection and Intervention Program

 The Oregon Health Authority’s (OHA) Early Hearing Detection and Intervention (EHDI) Program helps identify and support children who are deaf or hard of hearing (D/HH) and their families through a universal hearing screening program.
 Our team is dedicated to providing information and resources to parents, caregivers, families, and providers as children complete hearing screenings, follow up appointments, and enrollment in early intervention services.